webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/takes-animal-shape.md

+---
+aliases:
----,aliases:,- takes animal shape,tags:,- Compendium/CSRD/en/Foci,---
+- takes animal shape
+tags:
+- Compendium/CSRD/en/Foci
+---

 A shapechanger who can take the form of various animals.
  ### Intrusion